Discovering hidden gems in Singapore

 Japanese cemetery - where fallen ninjas and samurais lie.

 Got your attention didn’t I?
-But in all seriousness, this cemetery houses 910 tombstones that hold the remains of members of the Japanese community in Singapore, including civilians, soldiers and convicted war criminals executed in Changi Prison.
+But in all seriousness, this cemetery houses 910 tombstones that contain the remains of members of the Japanese community in Singapore, including civilians, soldiers and convicted war criminals executed in Changi Prison.

 Walking around the place, I couldn’t help but notice how this place felt more like a park than a cemetery.
 Respect the cemetery's serenity and peace, and revel in its beauty instead.